 In addition to sitting together, we engage in samu, a silent, mindful work practice which includes cleaning and maintaining the zendo’s building and grounds.
 We enjoy working together to prepare for our seasonal celebrations, including Buddha’s birthday, in the spring; Udumbara, the first transmission of Buddha’s teaching, in the summer; O-Bon, remembrance of those departed, in the fall; and Rohatsu, Buddha’s Enlightenment, in the winter.

 In November 2010, our sangha had a significant role in preparing the zendo for its first Jukai Ceremony in which our teacher, Meido Barbara Anderson, received the Ten Buddhist Precepts and lay ordination in the Soto lineage.
-She was subsequently ordained in the Soto Zen lineage in April 2011.
+She was subsequently ordained as a priest in the Soto Zen lineage in April 2011.
 Since then, five other members of O-An Zendo have received the Buddhist Precepts and lay ordination.